 These two modes are enough for most functions and predicates.
-Nevertheless, Mercury’s mode system is sufficiently expressive to handle more complex data-flow patterns, including those involving partially instantiated data structures i.e. data structures with “free” holes in them.
-(In the current implementation, partially instantiated data structures are unsupported due to a lack of alias tracking in the mode system.
-For more information, please see the LIMITATIONS file distributed with Mercury.)
+Nevertheless, Mercury’s mode system is sufficiently expressive to handle more complex data-flow patterns, including those involving partially instantiated data structures, i.e. terms that contain both function symbols and free variables, such as ‘f(a, b, X)’.
+In the current implementation, partially instantiated data structures are unsupported due to a lack of alias tracking in the mode system.
+For more information, please see the LIMITATIONS.md file distributed with Mercury.

 For example, consider an interface to a database that associates data with keys, and provides read and write access to the items it stores.
 To represent accesses to the database over a network, you would need declarations such as